oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 similarly intended to be general-purpose specification.

-While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for many other use cases as well.
+While JWTs for claims describing natural persons are a common use case, the mechanisms defined in this document can be used for other use cases as well.

 In an Issuer-signed SD-JWT, claims can be hidden, but cryptographically protected